nradford01/ocp/README.md

 Good luck and happy coding! :)

+#### Difficulties:
-Difficulties: Getting the docker container running. specifically there were issues when connecting to postgres in the container as the default postgres user does not start with a password.
+Getting the docker container running. specifically there were issues when connecting to postgres in the container as the default postgres user does not start with a password.
+I have now altered the db connection to send through a password.
+ To solve run:
+ docker exec -it ocp_coding_challenge-master_db_1 /bin/bash
+ psql -U postgres
+ ALTER ROLE postgres WITH PASSWORD 'password';

+#### Improvements:
-Improvements: The is_ean8 validation could be pulled into a validation service instead of put directly in the model.
+The is_ean8 validation could be pulled into a validation service instead of put directly in the model.
 The front end could get some styling.
 I could write some tests (If this were a production level app I would not dream of not writing tests, but I spent so long arguing with docker that I am over the 4 hour time limit)